Homelessness and mental health: Personal factors

-Neurobiological determinants
+Mental illness

 The mental health of homeless populations is significantly worse than the general population, with the prevalence of mental disorders up to four times higher in the former.
 It is also found that psychopathology and substance abuse often exist before the onset of homelessness, supporting the finding that mental disorders are a strong risk factor for homelessness.
 Ongoing issues with mental disorders such as affective and anxiety disorders, substance abuse and schizophrenia are elevated for the homeless.

 One explanation for homelessness states that "mental illness or alcohol and drug abuse render individuals unable to maintain permanent housing."
-One study further states that 10–20 percent of homeless populations have a dual diagnoses, or the co-existence of substance abuse and of another severe mental disorder.
+A 2002 study states that 10–20 percent of homeless populations have a dual diagnoses, or the co-existence of substance abuse and of another severe mental disorder.
 For example, in Germany there is a link between alcohol dependence and schizophrenia with homeless populations.

 Trauma

 There are patterns of biographical experience that are linked with subsequent mental health problems and pathways into homelessness.
 Martens states that reported childhood experiences, described as "feeling unloved in childhood, adverse childhood experiences, and general unhappiness in childhood" seem to become "powerful risk factors" for adult homelessness.
 For example, Martens emphasizes the salient dimension of familial and residential instability, as he describes the prevalence of foster-care or group home placement for homeless adolescents.
 He notes that "58 percent of homeless adolescents had experienced some kind of out-of-home placement, running away, or early departure from home."

-Moreover, up to 50 percent of homeless adolescents report experience with physical abuse, and almost one-third report sexual abuse.
+Up to 50 percent of homeless adolescents report experience with physical abuse, and almost one-third report sexual abuse.
 In addition to family conflict and abuse, early exposure to factors like poverty, housing instability, and alcohol and drug use all increase one's vulnerability to homelessness.
 Once impoverished, the social dimension of homelessness manifests from "long exposure to demoralizing relationships and unequal opportunities."

 Trauma and homeless youth

 Youth experiencing homelessness are more susceptible to developing post-traumatic stress disorder (PTSD).
 Common psychological traumas experienced by homeless youth include, sexual victimization, neglect, experiences of violence, and abuse.
-In an article published by Homeless Policy Research Institute it notes that homeless youth are subjected to many different forms of trauma.
+A 2019 article published by the Homeless Policy Research Institute notes that homeless youth are subjected to many different forms of trauma.
 A study was done and found that 80% of youth that experienced homelessness in Los Angeles suffered at least one traumatic experience.
 Another study was conducted in Canada that showed a more severe statistic that Canadian homeless youth have been through 11 to 12 traumatic experiences.

 While trauma is prevalent in homeless youth, it is not uncommon for an adolescent to experience an increase of trauma after they experience homelessness.
-The LGBTQ community represents 20% of the homeless youth population.
+The LGBTQ community represents 20% of the homeless US youth population.
 The reason for this high percentage is due to the issues and/or rejection from their family due to the sexual orientation.